f5aaff/parser_scraper/README.md

 # Parser_scraper

-this is a simple cli tool for grabbing tree-sitter parsers, via scraping [this](https://github.com/tree-sitter/tree-sitter/wiki/List-of-parsers) wiki page.
+this is a simple cli tool for grabbing tree-sitter parsers, via scraping [this](https://github.com/tree-sitter/tree-sitter/wiki/List-of-parsers) wiki page. this exists essentially to get the shared object parsers, and generate a config for comment-away.

 # Requirements
 - git